Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox

-\paragraph{Outline - (2) Statistical Models as Networks} In section two (\textit{Statistical Models as Networks}) we begin by reiterating some helpful distinctions between Network Science \parencite{Sweet.2025}, Graph Theory \parencite{Das.2023.GraphDataScience, Diestel.2025.GraphTheory}, and network psychometrics, the latter of which is---at least currently---primarily concerned with the estimation of Probabilistic Graphical Models \parencite{Maasch.2025} on psychometric datasets.
-We then refer to some statistical tools for modeling more than pairwise interactions as some form of covariance, which is not always appropriate \parencite{Slipetz.2024.dcorr}.
+In section two (\textit{Statistical Models as Networks}) we begin by pointing to some helpful distinctions between Network Science \parencite{Sweet.2025}, Graph Theory \parencite{Das.2023.GraphDataScience, Diestel.2025.GraphTheory}, and network psychometrics, the latter of which is---at least currently---primarily concerned with the estimation of Probabilistic Graphical Models \parencite{Maasch.2025.PGM} on psychometric datasets.
+We then refer to some statistical tools for modeling more than pairwise interactions as some form of covariance, which is not always appropriate \parencite{Slipetz.2024.dcorr}, but currently mostly the default.
 Many more statistical measures are, in principle, available here \parencite{Cliff.2023.SPI}.
 Additionally, there is an extensive literature on modeling higher-order interactions \parencite{Battiston.2020} and multilayer networks \parencite{Kivela.2014.Multilayer}, which could conceivably be integrated to some extent into methodology development in psychometrics \parencite{Marinazzo.2024.Hypergraphs}.